NagalaxmiM/Git_prac/README.md

-Implementation of Sanic, postgres, Sqlalchemy, git, python
+Implementation of Sanic, git, python.